msabramo/kallithea/docs/setup.rst

 .. note::
-   Make sure you run this command from the same virtualenv, and with the same user that rhodecode runs.
+   Make sure you run this command from the same virtualenv, and with the same user that Kallithea runs.

 HTTPS support
 -------------

 There are two ways to enable https:

-- Set HTTP_X_URL_SCHEME in your http server headers, than rhodecode will recognize this headers and make proper https redirections
+- Set HTTP_X_URL_SCHEME in your http server headers, than Kallithea will recognize this headers and make proper https redirections
 - Alternatively, change the `force_https = true` flag in the ini configuration to force using https, no headers are needed than to enable https